QMLT Frequently Asked Questions:

-- Apply for Provisional Registration with the Medical Sciences Council of New Zealand.
+- Apply for Provisional Registration as a Medical Laboratory Technician or Medical Laboratory Pre-analytical Technician with the Medical Sciences Council of New Zealand.

 - Complete your hours.
-You are required to complete 4,000 hours (or 2,000 if you have a relevant Science Degree) for your qualification to be finalised.
+You are required to complete 2,000 hours for your qualification to be finalised.
 Once you have finished your hours, download a Completion of Hours form (available here), fill in and email to the Executive Office.

 - Once the Executive Office receive your signed Completion of Hours form your Certificate and badge will be posted to you.

 Do I need to enrol in a CPD programme?

 - All those practising as a Medical Laboratory Technician or Scientist must hold a current Annual Practising Certificate (APC) and Registration with the Medical Sciences Council.
 In order to keep your APC current, you need to participate in a Competency and Professional Development Programme (CPD).
 NZIMLS offers programmes both for Scientists and Technicians.